ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-To verify that in the example code above, both references really reference the same [object]{.obj} in memory, we could add two more lines of code:
+To verify that in the example code above, both references really reference the same [object] in memory, we could add two more lines of code: